dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.lookup.md

 ##  Next
-Now that you've seen some of the things you can lookup, its time we talk about [[schemas | dendron.schema]].
+Now that you've seen some of the things you can lookup, its time we talk about [[dendron.schema]].
 Click the link or type `dendron.schema` to continue.